 - How has the vehicle been driven?
 (Around town vs. long trips)

-What major work have you done on the vehicle?
+- Has there been major work on the vehicle?
 Do you have receipts?

 Have your mechanic take a look

-Check under the hood — look at the battery for leaks, check for dirty oil, check the hoses, etc.
+- Under the hood — is the battery leaking, check for dirty oil, check the hoses, etc.

-Make sure the vehicle meets clean air requirements
+Make sure the vehicle meets California emission standards

-Starting with 2009 models, all new cars, light-duty trucks, SUVs, and passenger vans must be certified to California emission standards.
-Vehicles that don't meet these strict clean air standards cannot be registered, licensed, rented, or sold for use in Washington.
+Starting with 2009 models, all new cars, light-duty trucks, SUVs, and passenger vans must meet these standards.
+Vehicles that don't meet the standards can't be registered, licensed, rented, or sold for use in Washington.

-If you are buying a new vehicle, or a used vehicle with less than 7,500 miles on the odometer, make sure it meets California emission standards before you buy:

-Check the Vehicle Emissions Control Information (VECI) label in the engine compartment.
-If the label shows the vehicle is certified for California emission standards, for sale in all 50 states, or for sale in the northeast, it meets emission requirements and you may register it in Washington.
+If you're buying a vehicle with less than 7,500 miles, make sure it meets these standards.
+Ask the seller or check the Vehicle Emissions Control Information (VECI) label in the engine compartment.
+If it shows the vehicle is certified for California emission standards, for sale in all 50 states, or for sale in the northeast, you may register it in Washington.

-Even if the seller presents a title to you, you should verify the title is valid and clear of any lien holders.
-You can do this by calling us at 360-902-3770.
-Please note that we can only verify whether the title is valid and clear — we can't give you any details about the vehicle.
+Even if the seller presents a title to you, you should verify the title is valid and clear of lien holders by calling us: 360.902.3770.
+We can verify the title — we can't give you details about the vehicle.